 (3) A person unable to provide identifying documentation as specified in subsection (1) or (2) of this section may request that the department review other available documentation in order to ascertain identity.
 The department may waive the requirement if it finds that other documentation clearly establishes the identity of the applicant.
 Notwithstanding the requirements in subsection (2) of this section, the department shall issue an identicard to an applicant for whom it receives documentation pursuant to RCW 74.13.283.

-(5) The form of an applicant's name, as established under this section, is the person's name of record for the purposes of this chapter.
+(5) The form of an applicant's name, as established under this section, is the person's full legal name ((of record)) as recorded at birth, or through a lawful change of name for the purposes of this chapter.

-(8) All driver’s licenses and identicards provided for in chapter 46.20 shall be issued only to United States Citizens, nationals and legal permanent resident aliens.
+(9) All driver’s licenses and identicards provided for in this chapter shall be issued only to United States citizens, nationals and legal permanent resident aliens.

-(9) The provisions of subsection (8) of this section shall not apply when an applicant presents, in person, valid documentary evidence of:
+(10) Subsection (9) of this section does not apply when an applicant presents, in person, valid documentary evidence of:

 (a) Admission to the United States in a valid, unexpired immigrant or nonimmigrant visa status;

-(b) A pending or approved application for asylum in the United States
+(b) An approved application for asylum in the United States;

 (e) Approved deferred action status; or